When you suffer damage due to a medical error, it is not always clear who exactly is liable: the doctor, the hospital or both.

-In this blog, we explain how this liability works, what the difference is between hospitals and independent doctors’ practices, and how you can recover your damages.
+In this blog, we explain how that liability works, what the difference is between hospitals and independent physician practices, and how you can recover your damages.

 Who is liable for a medical error in the hospital?

-If a mistake is made by a doctor, nurse, or other employee who is employed by the hospital, the hospital is liable for the damage.
+If an error is made by a doctor, nurse or other employee who is employed by the hospital, then the hospital is liable for the damage.

-This is because the law dictates that an employer is responsible for mistakes by his employees – this is called liability for subordinates.
+This is because the law stipulates that an employer is responsible for mistakes by its employees — this is called liability for subordinates.

-The hospital bears the so-called ‘liability under article 6:170 BW’.
+The hospital bears the so-called ‘liability pursuant to Article 6:170 of the Dutch Civil Code’.

 That means:

-The patient does not need to address the individual doctor, but can hold the hospital liable for the doctor’s mistake.
+The patient does not need to sue the individual doctor, but can hold the hospital liable for that doctor’s mistake.

-The patient therefore has one clear counterparty: the hospital.
+So the patient has one clear counterparty: the hospital.

 Why does this principle apply?

-The assumption is that the hospital is responsible for the organization of care and for the people who work in it.
+The basic premise is that the hospital is responsible for the organization of care and for the people who work in it.

-A patient enters into a treatment agreement with the hospital (and not always directly with the doctor), which makes the hospital responsible for a safe and expert execution of the treatment.
+A patient enters into a treatment agreement with the hospital (and not always directly with the doctor), making the hospital responsible for the safe and competent delivery of the treatment.

 The hospital is therefore liable if: